dodo-robot/node-webapi-example/README.md

-Express & ES6 REST API Boilerplate
+Express & ES6 MongoDB REST API Boilerplate
 ==================================

 This is an example project for building REST APIs with ES6, Express and MongoDB.